 It’s no surprise that most supply chain managers consider cost reduction as a major key performance indicator (KPI).
 It makes sense.
 After all, cost savings can indicate greater overall efficiency in your operations.
 However, cost reduction is just one of the critical supply chain performance metrics.
-As an industry-leading third-party logistics (3PL) company, GlobalTranz is here to provide you with a wider scope so you can broadly analyze your supply chain management and make changes where necessary.
+As an industry-leading third-party logistics (3PL) company, GlobalTranz is here to provide you with a wider scope so you can broadly analyze your supply chain management (SCM) and make changes where necessary.

 What about measuring working capital in the supply chain?